 Also, keep in mind that the goal is to keep the dirt out, not in.
 Grout sealing is a preventative measure to keep the colour and consistency of the grout.
 It’s too late if the grout begins to chip or change colour.
 I’d recommend incorporating this into your spring cleaning routine.

 While keeping a room off-limits for a day or two may seem inconvenient, consider how much easier it will be the next time you clean your grout.
-Because a good sealer saves time scrubbing, this is one duty that may be added to your regular bathroom Sunshine Coast’s tile and grout cleaning regimen.
+Because a good sealer saves time scrubbing, this is one duty that may be added to your regular bathroom floor tile cleaning Sunshine coast regimen.

 Is it necessary to seal the grout in your shower?